 You can take in the magical sight of the falling water from the Table Rock site, which allows you to stand very close to the edge of the Horseshoe Falls.
 There are exhilarating bike trails and self-guided cycle tours you can do around the falls, as well.

 You can even go into the falls themselves with the Journey Behind the Falls, which allows you to stand right next to the pouring water.
+Check out all of the places to go for the best views of Niagara Falls, so you can make the most of your trip and create unforgettable memories.

 Plus, you can fill up your tummy at one of the Niagara Falls’ restaurants that rest alongside the raging fall, with a good view of its rushing current.
 Check out all the foodie things to do in Niagara Falls.